emberjs/website/source/blog/2019-02-19-ember-community-survey.md

 Please help us spread the word by sharing the [survey landing page](/ember-community-survey-2019) on your social network feeds, at meetups and around your office and other communities.

 We look forward to your participation!
 If you have any immediate questions, feel free to email the survey team via [survey@emberjscommunity.com](mailto:survey@emberjscommunity.com), or ping us in #dev-ember-learning in Discord chat.

+Thank you to [Code All Day](http://codeallday.com/) for sponsoring [Joseph Temple](https://github.com/JosephDTemple) to work on this year's survey.
+You can learn more about Code All Day's Ember.js development and consulting services at their website [codeallday.com](http://codeallday.com/).